aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/README.md

 ## Serial Bootloader

 If you don’t have access to an ARM programmer (Segger J-Link, Nordic Development Kit etc), then the most cost-effective method of programming the Lemon IoT LTE module is via the pre-installed serial bootloader.
-Information on ther serial bootloader can be found in the [bootloader/](https://github.com/aaron-mohtar-co/Lemon-IoT-LTE-nrf9160/tree/main/Bootloader) directory.
+Information on the serial bootloader can be found in the [bootloader/](https://github.com/aaron-mohtar-co/Lemon-IoT-LTE-nrf9160/tree/main/Bootloader) directory.

 ## Examples